cmc-aau/hpc-docs/docs/slurm/tldr.md

 # run one or more commands as part a full pipeline script or call scripts from elsewhere
 minimap2 -t "$max_threads" database.fastq input.fastq > out.file
 ```
-This will request 10 CPUs and 10GB memory for a maximum of 2 days on one of the compute nodes within the `default` compute node partition (see [hardware overview](../index.md#slurm-partitions)).
+This will request 10 CPUs and 10GB memory for a maximum of 2 days on one of the compute nodes within the `shared` compute node partition (see [hardware overview](../index.md#slurm-partitions)).
 If you need to use a GPU details are [here](jobsubmission.md#requesting-one-or-more-gpus).

  - Submit the job to the queue by typing the command `sbatch submit.sh`
  - Check the job status using `squeue --me` (or the convenient shorter alias `sq`).
 The job will start once a compute node has enough available resources